Planning a Backyard Wedding and Making it Magical

-A backyard wedding can be a beautiful affair and may save you some serious money on your wedding budget.
-With some extra planning, your backyard wedding can be a beautiful and memorable affair.
+A backyard wedding can be a beautiful affair and may save you some serious money on your wedding budget, but it’s not without its challenges.
+With some extra planning, your backyard wedding will go off without a hitch and be a truly personal and memorable affair.

 The right lighting can transform your backyard into a fairy tale wedding venue.
 Consider strings of twinkle lights, paper lanterns, or mason jars with candles inside hanging from the tree limbs.
 You can find many other attractive outdoor lighting options in the garden center of most department stores.
 Stake lighting, glow in the dark stones or flood lights are all fun and interesting ways to light your walkways and ensure the safety of your guests.